wpcrest2.gif (10772 bytes)

 1. Membership shall be divided into three classes, namely, Regular, Associate, and Honorary.
 Only Regular Members in good standing are entitled to vote.

 4. Associate Members consist of those who are not graduates or former Cadets of the United States Military Academy but by their support have shown themselves to support the objectives of the Society.
-Such members are elected by the Board of Governors and shall pay dues.
+Friends of West Point are in this category.
+Such members are elected by the Board of Governors and shall not pay dues nor vote

 SECTION II